4-H Youth Development

 Essex County 4-H teens help prepare the garden.

-Essex County 4-H is supporting sustainable communities and sustainable commons through our Urban Youth Farm Project (UYFP).
-Families and youth can join one of three program options including; including the Urban Youth Farm Internship Program, Plant is Forward service Days and Farm Camp.
+Essex County 4-H is supporting sustainable communities and sustainable commons through our Urban Agriculture Youth Program (UAYP).
+Families and youth can join one of three program options including; including the Urban Agriculture Youth Internship Program, Plant is Forward Service Days and Farm Camp.
 All programs are supported by community collaborators including the Irvington Waris Cultural Community Center, Montclair Community Farms, and the City of Newark.
-Please contact our office for registration details.
-Come participate in one o the Urban Youth Farm Programs to learn about food, our earth, and community service!
+Come participate in one of our Urban Youth Farm Programs to learn about food, our earth, and community service!
+Contact our office for registration details.

-The Urban Youth Farm Internship Program (UYFIP) is for youth ages 12-18 who are interested in learning about gardening, entrepreneurship and service.
-Youth participants are asked to complete 50+ hours of service at one of our farm sites in Montclair, Newark, and Irvington.
+The Youth Urban Farm Club (YUFC) is for youth ages 12–17 who are interested in learning about gardening, entrepreneurship and service.
+Youth participants are asked to complete 30+ hours of service at one of our farm sites in Montclair, Newark, and Jersey City.
 While maintaining and harvesting the garden, youth will be encouraged to try new recipes, will take turns working to sell produce at a farm stand, and will work as a team to locate community members in need to donate fresh produce to.
+To register, complete the application linked to below, and mail it to 162 Washington St, Newark, NJ 07102.
+Applications can also be submitted via email to email@example.com.

 The 4-H farm camp supports youth development by promoting a positive interest in nature and encouraging awareness and interest in farming and agriculture.
 Our mission is to provide the best camp experience for your children, while also providing a beneficial learning experience about food, our earth and nutrition.
-Camp runs the last week of June, July and August and is open to youth ages 4-12.
-Please see the program flyer for more details.
+Camp runs for one week in June, July and August, respectively and is open to youth ages 4–11.
+We accept registrations from youth 6 months younger or older than the stated ages.
+Please see the program flyer and registration packet for more details.
+To register, complete the application linked to below, and mail it to 162 Washington St, Newark, NJ 07102.
+Applications can also be submitted via email to firstname.lastname@example.org.

 Essex County 4-H Clubs